-Trying to understand the use of not
+Trying to understand the use of not and not-join in queries.

-Multiple not
+Multiple not Clauses

-The following raises:db.error/insufficient-binding [?release] not bound in not clause
+The following raises:db.error/insufficient-binding [?release] not bound in not clause:

 (d/q '[:find (count ?artist) .